liviualexandrubobocu/hel.language/README.md

-# HEL Language Definition
+# HEL (Hemingway's Language) Definition

 ## Introduction

-The hel.language is a programming language designed for agentic AI systems.
+The HEL language is a programming language designed for agentic AI systems.
 It aims to provide a syntax and semantics that closely resemble natural English, making it easy for humans to understand and for machines to process.
 This documentation provides an overview of the language's key features, syntax, and usage examples.

 ## Key Features

-- **Simple and Intuitive Syntax**: The language uses plain English phrases, making it easy for users to write commands.
+- **Simple and Intuitive Syntax**: The language uses a subset of plain English phrases, making it easy for users to write commands.
-- **Context Awareness**: hel.language supports context to understand references and follow-up commands, enabling more natural and interactive conversations with the AI agent.
+- **Context Awareness**: HEL language supports context to understand references and follow-up commands, enabling more natural and interactive conversations with the AI agent.
 - **Modularity and Extensibility**: Users can define and reuse tasks, promoting code reusability and maintainability.
 - **Error Handling**: The language provides clear ways to specify and handle potential errors or exceptions, ensuring robustness in command execution.
-- **Interactivity**: hel.language supports dialogues, allowing the agent to ask clarifying questions and engage in interactive conversations with the user.
+- **Interactivity**: HEL language supports dialogues, allowing the agent to ask clarifying questions and engage in interactive conversations with the user.

 ## Syntax and Usage